Nicholas Downton

-Nicholas Downton (1561-6 August 1615), was a commander in the service of the English East India Company (EIC).
+Nicholas Downton (1561–6 August 1615), was a commander in the service of the English East India Company (EIC).

 Life and career

 Early years

-Downton was born in the village of Bushley in Worcestshire in early 1561, the son of John and Katherine Downton.
+Downton was born in the village of Bushley in Worcestershire in early 1561, the son of John and Katherine Downton.
 On the orders of the Earl of Cumberland he took part in the action of Faial in 1594 as commander of the Samson, which resulted in the destruction of the Portuguese carrack Las Cinco Chagas.
 Although severely wounded during the action, by 1605 he had recovered and made a trading voyage in the Pilgrim to Cumaná and other Caribbean ports.
 Records held at the India Office indicate that Downton and the Earl of Cumberland were the principal shareholders in the venture, and since tobacco was the return cargo, it may be inferred that the Pilgrim returned home via Virginia.